rahuls321/Indian-Language-Understanding-using-indicBERT/README.md

 1. Considered this website (https://jrgraphix.net/r/Unicode/0900-097F) to find all the unicode of the hindi character
 2. Considered halant character seperately in unigram, bigram
 3. All the unigrams, bigrams, trigrams, and quadrigrams are saved in the output folder for all three char, word, and syllable seperately.
+4. For Zipfian Distribution, based on plot whichever follows straight line in the plot of log(frequency) vs log(rank) will follow zipfian distribution
+    a.
+For char: trigram and quadrigram follows zipfian distribution.
+    b.
+For syllable: bigram, trigram and quadrigram follows zipfian distribution
+    c.
+For word: unigram, bigram, trigram and quadrigram all follows zipfian distribution.

 ### Incase you face any issue in running the code, just let me know here - rahulkumar21@iitk.ac.in